MapStory: Prototyping Editable Map Animations with LLM Agents: Introduction

 In this paper, we ask: \textit{what if anyone could immediately create these map-based animations simply by writing a script}?
-And going beyond that to make it editable at every stage.
+And going beyond that to make them editable at every stage.
 For example, imagine typing a sentence like \textit{``Very few people live in the mainland of the US.
-The main reason for this is the Rocky Mountains, which act as a natural barrier to the rains coming from the Pacific''} (Figure~\ref{fig:teaser}a) and instantly generating an animated sequence that visualizes this explanation and is editable at the script level as well as granular animation level (Figure~\ref{fig:teaser}).
-To explore this vision, we present \system{}, a system that generates editable map-based animations from natural language scripts following a human-in-the loop approach throughout the process.
-Unlike general-purpose text-to-video models like Sora~\cite{brooks2024video} or Veo2~\cite{veo2}, \system{} is designed to preserve creative control and enable fine-grained editing through \textit{a scene breakdown}, a \textit{conversational researcher}, and map-centric \textit{animation building blocks} such as camera motion, location highlights, and animated elements presented in an editable timeline interface.
-Our focus is not to replace traditional workflows and tools like After Effects for animation authoring.
-Instead, we provide a text-driven tool that enables animators to prototype map animations from text and refine them through rapid iteration.
+The main reason for this is the Rocky Mountains, which act as a natural barrier to the rains coming from the Pacific''} and instantly generating an animated sequence that visualizes this explanation and is editable at the script level as well as granular animation level (Figure~\ref{fig:teaser}).
+To explore this vision, we present \textbf{\system{}} \footnote{Project Page: \href{https://adigunturu.github.io/MapStory-UIST25/}https://adigunturu.github.io/MapStory-UIST25/}, a system that generates editable map animations from natural language text following a human-in-the loop approach throughout the process.
+Unlike general-purpose text-to-video models like Sora~\cite{brooks2024video} or Veo~\cite{veo2}, \system{} is designed to preserve creative control and enable real-time fine-grained editing through \textit{a scene breakdown}, a \textit{conversational researcher}, and \textit{primitive map animation blocks} such as camera motion, location highlights, and animated elements presented in an editable timeline interface.
+Our goal is not to replace traditional professional tools like After Effects and their low‑level functions.
+Instead, we provide a \textit{prototyping environment} that lets animators quickly draft map animations from text and refine them through rapid iteration with parametric control, enabling faster exploration and ideation.